David Cubillán

-David Alejandro Cubillán León (born July 27, 1987) is a Venezuelan professional basketball player.
+David Alejandro Cubillán León (born July 27, 1987) is a Venezuelan professional basketball player for the Abejas de León.
 He played college basketball with the Marquette Golden Eagles, where he was a key part of Marquette's bench play.

 College career

 While at Marquette, Cubillán was the first man off the bench, backing up starting point guard, Dominic James.
 As a freshman, he scored a career-high 20 points, in a 75–71 win over Pittsburgh, on March 3, 2007.

 Professional career

 In July 2013, Cubillán signed with Maccabi Haifa of the Israeli Basketball Premier League.
 However, he was released from the roster that season, and moved to the Israeli club Maccabi Ashdod.
 He finished that 2013–14 season, playing with his third team of that season, Trotamundos de Carabobo, on the Venezuelan professional league, where he is considered to be one of the best point guards in the league.
 In August 2017, Cubillan announced that he is going to play in Brazilian league, using the colors of Flamengo.